Home

 The other area of interest refers to the satisfaction of main stakeholders with the project results and the project management processes: hard facts.

-• • We can ask the customer / end user of the project result for their satisfaction via a customer satisfaction survey.
+• We can ask the customer / end user of the project result for their satisfaction.

 • We can ask the control board members for their satisfaction.

-• We can ask our core team members and ourselves for our satisfaction.
+• We can ask our core team members including the sub-project managers and the project manager in order to obtain their levels of satisfaction.

 Lessons learned workshop